Rohiths-basement/Image-text-editor/README.md

 ### Bonus + Advanced
 - Magic Place: smart auto-placement to high-contrast, low-clutter areas using saliency heatmap and contrast scoring, avoiding overlaps; animated move with a brief guide overlay
-- Shareable Links (no backend): state serialized, LZ-compressed in URL hash; hydration runs after autosave to avoid races; one-click copy from toolbar
+- Shareable Links (no backend): state serialized, LZ-compressed in URL hash; hydration runs after autosave to avoid races; one-click copy from toolbar (Paste it onto Safari for now because google chrome cuts off a pasted link that is very long.
+Copy from Chrome & paste the link into safari)
 - Auto Color picker - Showcases the colors that are already present in the image to the user so that they can choose those colors easily.
 - Curved Text (Arc Warp): radius, up/down direction, extra spacing; included in presets and persisted in share/autosave
 - Text Shadow: color, blur, offset X/Y